thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
-* implement ability to add only a link as content
-* add a check when importing : does the entry has the same metadata as any existing entry?
-If yes, notify the user
 * create a new release
 * add --show-starred ; show-random-5 ; show-disabled
 * implement a two letter shortcut code to answer importance and time at the same time?